morosystems/mocha-redux-integration/README.md

         "thenP": false,
         "result": false
     }
-}
 ```

 ### File Names and Other Tests

-I generally recommend putting redux integration tests into `redux.spec.js`.
+I generally recommend putting redux integration tests into `redux.spec.js` files.
 This can, however, interfere with other tests,
-which commonly use the `**/*.spec.js` glob to identify other tests.
-In this case, you can execute them using a negative glob:
+which are commonly called using the `**/*.spec.js` glob.
+In this case, you can execute the other tests with a negative glob:
 ```
 mocha **/!(redux).spec.js
 ```